heeseorain/mini_module_abm/exercise1.md

 ![](statics/life3.png)

-4. In line 5-7, `living?` and `live-neighbors` are properties/attributes that patches own.
+4. In line 5-7, `living?` and `live-neighbors` are the properties/attributes that patches own.
 - Go back to the `Interface` tab and try right-clicking on one of the patches.
 You can right click on a random grid cell (patch) and see the patch properties.

 ![](statics/life4.png)